 But come on, man.

-It's all these girls just looking for more internet clout, looking for more attention, looking for for more victimhood.
+It's all these girls just looking for more internet clout, looking for more attention, looking for more victimhood.

 And though it is a small issue, most girls that are engaged in whatever they're doing at the gym, this is no problem.

-She's filming this for guys to look at on the internet as much as they want, whenever they want, however, they want, save it to their computer.
+She's filming this for guys to look at on the internet as much as they want, whenever they want, however they want, save it to their computer.

-But the guy who's at the gym giving it a casual glance every once in a while, somehow that's a problem.
+But the guy who's at the gym, giving it a casual glance every once in a while, somehow that's a problem.

-Because I don't see conservatives wanting to play the victim game like this.
+I think so, because I don't see conservatives wanting to play the victim game like this.

 But that's just my two cents.